Skip to Content

 Colin Glen Forest Park off Stewartstown Road is considered the green lungs of Belfast.
 The forest park has car parking, toilets and a café.

-Follow the path past the red suspension bridge keeping the river on your right.
 Red markers indicate the route through woodland to a dragonfly pond and NY-owned Upper Colin Glen.

 The lush valley follows the Colin River with surfaced paths through parkland and beside the river making it suitable for year-round walks.
-Enjoy views of Black Mountain and Belfast City as well as an abundance of wild flowers.

 2. Belvoir Park Forest

-Belvoir Park
+Belvoir Forest Park walk

 • Distance: vary from 0.6 – 2 miles